seviu/swiftdaddy/Content/articles/Optionals under the hood.md

 So now we know that `Optional<Wrapped>.none` is equivalent to the `nil` literal.

 The difference is that `nil` is a constant having `.none` as value.
-To go even further we can say that `nil` is of type `Optional<Wrapped>` .
+To go even further we can say that `nil` is of type `Optional<Wrapped>`.

 ## Optional Binding

-Optionals are a great to avoid cases in which you are dealing with `nil`.
+Optionals are great to avoid cases in which you are dealing with `nil`.
 Most of the times we will conditionally bind the wrapped value of an Optional into a new variable with
 `if let`, `guard let`, and `switch`

 ### if let

 I personally love this construct.
 It is an elegant way in which we can unwrap an optional and start using it.
 ```swift
 if let someConstant = someOptional {